Frequently Asked Questions

-A. The Los Alamitos Unified Board of Education will make a final decision which must be approved by the Orange County Committee on School District Organization and the State Board of Education before it goes into effect.
+A. The Los Alamitos Unified Board of Education has recommended a trustee area map which must be approved by the Orange County Committee on School District Organization and the State Board of Education before it goes into effect.

 Q. Will trustee areas change over time?

-A. They will be reviewed by the Los Alamitos Unified Board of Education and our demographer after the 2020 census to see if any changes are needed.
+A. They will be reviewed by the Los Alamitos Unified Board of Education and a demographer after the 2020 census to see if any changes are needed.